isc-projects/kea/doc/sphinx/arm/keactrl.rst

 provides the means for checking the current status of the servers and determining the configuration files in use.

+keactrl is available only when Kea is built from sources.
+When installing Kea using native packages, the native systemd scripts are provided.
+See :ref:`systemd` Section for details.

 .. _keactrl-usage:

 Command Line Options